jafaryor/algorithms-and-data-structures/src/data-structures/trie/readme.md

 * The search terminated with a `null` link (as in the search for shore depicted at bottom right above).
 This result is also a search miss.

 ### Insertion
-As with binary search trees, we insert by first doing a search: in a trie that means using the characters of the key to guide us down the trie until reach-ing the last character of the key or a null link.
+As with binary search trees, we insert by first doing a search: in a trie that means using the characters of the key to guide us down the trie until reaching the last character of the key or a null link.
 At this point, one of the following two conditions holds:
 * We  encountered a `null` link before reaching the last character of the key.
 In this case, there is no trie node corresponding to the last character in the key, so we need to create nodes for each of the characters in the key not yet encountered and set the value in the last one to the value to be associated with the key.
 * We encountered the last character of the key before reaching a `null` link.
 In this case, we set that node’s value to the value to be associated with the key (whether or not that value is `null`), as usual with our associative array convention.